 While the prototypical throwing athlete in the United States is a baseball player, many athletes use similar motions, including softball players, American football quarterbacks, javelin throwers, cricket bowlers, and water polo players.
 In addition, athletes involved in sports with repetitive overhead motions such as swimming, tennis, and volleyball often suffer similar injuries.

 Based on 2009 census data, it is estimated that there are approximately 11.8 million softball players, 11.5 million baseball players, 10.8 million tennis players, 10.7 volleyball players, and over 50 million swimmers in the United States alone.
-At the high-school level, 2012 data from the United States National Federation of High School Sports report that there are over 475,000 baseball players, 380,000 softball players, 340,000 tennis players, and 90,000 tennis players, and almost 19,000 water polo players.
+At the high-school level, 2012 data from the United States National Federation of High School Sports report that there are over 475,000 baseball players, 380,000 softball players, 340,000 tennis players, and almost 19,000 water polo players.